 Plastic is widely used in electronics.
 Laser marking on plastic components requires extra attention.
 The smallest change in the amount of substance in the chemical composition can jeopardize the laser marking quality.

-Laser Marking circuit breakers, switches
+Laser Marking circuit breakers and switches

-Laser Marking PCB
+Laser Marking PCBs

-This laser is extremely popular for processing plastics.
-It ensures optimal results in 100% of cases.
-LASIT’s offering includes UV nanosecond lasers (3W and 8W) and lasers with an average power of 1 W picosecond.
+UV lasers are extremely popular for processing plastics.
+They produce optimal results in 100% of cases.
+LASIT’s product line includes UV nanosecond lasers (3W and 8W) and lasers with an average power of 1W picosecond.